algreider/test-app-6/README.md

-Udemy Ruby course test application - Rails 6
+First test repo for the Complete Ruby on Rails Developer Course on Udemy.